 - The odds above are displayed in American, Decimal and European formats but they all mean the same thing.
 If you were to place $100 on the Chargers in this game and they won, you would collect a total of $150.

-- If the above example doesn't make much sense to you, make sure you check out our sports betting odds conversion calculators to get a better idea of what the numbers mean.
+- If the above example doesn't make much sense to you, make sure you check out our betting odds calculator to get a better idea of what the numbers mean.